 - 1/4 cup dried cranberries

-- 2 tablespoons candied orange, diced in small pieces
+- 2 tablespoons candied oranges, diced in small pieces

 - 1/2 teaspoon pink himalayan salt

 - 2 tablespoons melted white chocolate, optional (use vegan if desired)

 - Toast raw quinoa over medium-high heat until slightly browned and nutty aroma.

 - Meanwhile, in a small bowl, mix together cocoa powder and melted coconut oil.
 Stir in toasted quinoa, maple syrup, and stevia.

 - Pour mixture onto a plate or sheet pan lined with parchment paper or wax paper.
 Sprinkle pistachios, dried cranberries, candied oranges, and salt over the melted chocolate mixture.
 Drizzle white chocolate over and use a toothpick to create swirl effect if desired.

 - Freeze for 1 hour.
 Break into pieces and enjoy!
 Store leftovers in freezer for up to 3 months.